Global Automotive Industry Trends: Navigating Change with Digital Innovations

 How to Get Started:

-1. Capture: Use a compatible 360 camera to photograph the vehicle's interior and exterior.
+1. Capture.
+Use a compatible 360 camera to photograph the vehicle's interior and exterior according to AVT tutorials.
 Submit the images through the AVT application, linking them to the vehicle's VIN.

 By integrating AVT 360 digital vehicle replicas into your operations, you meet the evolving expectations of customers and streamline internal processes.
 Explore AVT 360 digital replicas now!